-- bb.
-Primary Event: is defined at Appendix C. - cc.
+cc.
+Primary Event: is defined at Appendix C.

 Private Match: A competition arranged solely between the clubs or competitors concerned.
 There shall be no advertising for entries and no more than four clubs shall compete unless specific permission has been granted by the National Competition Committee.
-Organising club(s) should note that the competition requirements of section 5-2 of the Rules of Racing still apply and appropriate insurance cover is required. - dd.
+Organising club(s) should note that the competition requirements of section 5-2 of the Rules of Racing still apply and appropriate insurance cover is required.

 Programme Controller: An official appointed by a competition Organising Committee to control and adjust the programme of races on the day of the event.
-This role may be undertaken with other duties. - Public Official Warning: A penalty that may be awarded by the Race Committee or its Chair which involves the announcement of an 'Official Warning' and the circumstances of the offence and the name of the crew or club involved, over the public address system at the competition. - Race: When crews compete against each other and the results are determined either by the order the crews cross the finish line or on the basis of time. - Race time: the time at which a race is scheduled to start. - Ranking Index: The Ranking Index (RI) is the number of points a competitor currently has for entering competitions.
+This role may be undertaken with other duties.

+Public Official Warning: A penalty that may be awarded by the Race Committee or its Chair which involves the announcement of an 'Official Warning' and the circumstances of the offence and the name of the crew or club involved, over the public address system at the competition.

+Race: When crews compete against each other and the results are determined either by the order the crews cross the finish line or on the basis of time.

+Race time: the time at which a race is scheduled to start.

+Ranking Index: The Ranking Index (RI) is the number of points a competitor currently has for entering competitions.
 It is made up of the eight highest weighted personal Ranking Points gained in competition over the last five years with the weight of older points reducing with time.
-The RI is constantly re-calculated. - Ranking Points: Ranking Points are awarded when a competitor beats a crew in a race. - Recreational Boat: shall mean a stable rowing boat such as an 'Explore Rowing' boat.
-This definition specifically excludes the use of fine boats in recreational competition. - Registered Member of British Rowing: One who holds one or more of the following British Rowing membership categories: Race, Row, Coach, Support. - RowSafe: shall mean British Rowing's 'RowSafe' guidance document and subsequent
+The RI is constantly re-calculated.

+Ranking Points: Ranking Points are awarded when a competitor beats a crew in a race.

+Recreational Boat: shall mean a stable rowing boat such as an 'Explore Rowing' boat.
+This definition specifically excludes the use of fine boats in recreational competition.

+Registered Member of British Rowing: One

+who holds one or more of the following British Rowing membership categories: Race, Row, Coach, Support.

-- revisions to that document. - mm.
-Rower: Any member of a crew (either sweepoared or sculling) excluding the cox. - nn.
-Safety Adviser: shall mean the person identified in RowSafe as the Competition Rowing Safety Adviser. - Stable (Recreational) Boat Competition: is informal competition, guidance for which is given at Appendix E. - pp. Umpire: One who is qualified by examination as approved by British Rowing, Scottish Rowing, Welsh Rowing or World Rowing and is licensed to umpire at British Rowing affiliated competitions.
+- mm.
+Re-Row: a re-row is an extension of the original race.
+All Official Warnings and handicap starts which were awarded or forfeited in the initial race apply equally to the re-row. - nn.
+RowSafe: shall mean British Rowing's 'RowSafe' guidance document and subsequent revisions to that document. - Rower: Any member of a crew (either sweep oared or sculling) excluding the cox. - pp. Safety Adviser: shall mean the person identified in RowSafe as the Competition Rowing Safety Adviser. - rr.
+Stable (Recreational) Boat Competition: is informal competition, guidance for which is given at Appendix E. - qq.
+Umpire: One who is qualified by examination as approved by British Rowing, Scottish Rowing, Welsh Rowing or World Rowing and is licensed to umpire at British Rowing affiliated competitions.
 In addition, national umpires from other World Rowing federations who are demonstrably working towards World Rowing qualification may be invited to officiate under the jurisdiction and supervision of a GBR World Rowing umpire and/or the Race Committee Chair (or their delegated nominee) and with the authorisation of the Chair of the Multi-Lane Umpiring Panel.